 Damaged hair follicles or oil glands can cause them.
-Cysts also often tend to run in families, or can form for no reason.
+Cysts also often tend to run in families or can form for no reason.
 They occur in most people at some point.
+They may appear on the scalp as well as the earlobes.
 However, they are generally no cause for concern.

 There are factors that may put you at a higher risk for developing a cyst.
 These include: